gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 [Theming in Hugo](https://gohugo.io/hugo-modules/theme-components/) has been fun to work with because you can apply more than one theme, which I'm using to have a "base" theme and a site specific theme.
-The base theme includes common partials, layouts etc used by multiple sites and the site specific theme adds partials and layouts for this site, falling back to the base theme where appropriate.
+The base theme includes common partials, layouts, etc used by multiple sites and the site-specific theme adds partials and layouts for this site, falling back to the base theme where appropriate.

 ### Custom script: go-html-asset-manager

-`go-html-asset-manager` is a Go program I created to help optimise my site without needing to change the content and / or tying myself to Hugo for site generation.
+`go-html-asset-manager` is a Go program I created to help optimize my site without needing to change the content and/or tying myself to Hugo for site generation.

 Some of the operations it performs: